InteropEHRate-project/IRS-Server-Research-Data-Sharing/README.md

 ## Central Node

-The Central Node web portal component, stored in "RDS/central node/login-upload/", is developed in NodeJS, due to that a NodeJS environment has to be available in the deploy machine.
+The Central Node web portal component, stored in "RDS/central node/login-upload/", is developed in NodeJS, due to that a NodeJS environment has to be available in the deployment machine.

 It requires a previous set up of a postgresql database, which needs to be initialized with the sql file "RDS/central-node/psql-db/central-node.sql".
 It is possible to set up the database connection by editing the file "RDS/central node/login-upload/config.js".